-Fellows are assigned to one of the two general thoracic surgery services and participates in the preoperative, intraoperative and postoperative care of patients with thoracic surgical diseases.
-Each fellow is expected to be involved with the care of patients and is an integral part of the team.
-Fellows will work closely with nursing, physician assistants and staff surgeons in the course of their training.
-Fellows will have the opportunity to participate in complex thoracic surgical cases.
+You are assigned to one of the two general thoracic surgery services and participate in the preoperative, intraoperative and postoperative care of patients with thoracic surgical diseases.
+You are expected to be involved with the care of patients as an integral part of the team, working closely with nursing, physician assistants and staff surgeons in the course of your training.
+You have the opportunity to participate in complex thoracic surgical cases.

 The degree of responsibility and independence in the operating room is graduated, increasing with your level of technical ability.